pixlee/magento2/README.md

 2. Run `sh packager.sh <version>` after commiting your changes.
 Ensure that `<version>` is higher than the last number used.
 It should generate a new package, rename the file to `Pixlee_Magento2.zip`.
 3. Log into S3 and navigate to assets.pixlee.com > magento.
 4. Replace the current Pixlee_Magento2.zip with the one that we generated in step 2.
 5. Ensure that this file is public.
-Clear Instart cache, ask Jeff or Satnam on how to do that.
+6. bust fastly cache with

+curl -XPOST -H "Fastly-Key:<FASTLY_API_KEY>" "https://api.fastly.com/service/6ZOYO75DiAyHoS7rTHgcqk/purge_all"

 # Single-Store Mode